dtdannen/dvmdash/scripts/README.md

 Stats to computer per Kind

 - How many DVMs have ever responded
-- Average response from the DVMs
+- Average response time from the DVMs
+- Fastest DVM on average to respond
+- How much DVMs are charging
+- Recent failures to respond (i.e. when a payment was taken, but then no response ever given)

 ### Network